aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2018/aspose-words-for-net-18-2-release-notes/_index.md

 /// Inserts style separator into the document.
 /// </summary>
 /// <remarks>
-/// This method allows to apply different paragraph styles to two different parts of a text line.
+/// This method enables to apply different paragraph styles to two different parts of a text line.
 /// </remarks>
 public void InsertStyleSeparator()
 {{< /highlight >}}